mishafredmeyer/Baikal_sewage/R_scripts_numbered/README_EDI.md

 ```

 # Funding
-Funding was provided by the
-National Science Foundation (NSF-DEB-1136637) to S.E.H., a Fulbright Fellowship
+Funding was provided by the National Science Foundation (NSF-DEB-1136637) to
-to M.F.M., a NSF Graduate Research Fellowship to M.F.M.
-(NSF-DGE-1347973), and
+S.E.H., a Fulbright Fellowship to M.F.M., a NSF Graduate Research Fellowship to
-the Russian Ministry of Education and Science Research Project
+M.F.M.
+(NSF-DGE-1347973), and the Russian Ministry of Education and Science
-(No. GR 01201461929; 1354-2014/51).
+Research Project (N FZZE-2020-0026).

 # Acknowledgements
-We would like to thank the faculty, students, staff, and mariners of the
+We would like to thank the faculty, students, staff, and mariners of the Irkutsk
-Irkutsk State University’s Biological Research Institute Biostation for their
+State University’s Biological Research Institute Biostation for their expert
-expert field, taxonomic, and laboratory support; Marianne Moore and Bart De
+field, taxonomic, and laboratory support; Marianne Moore and Bart De Stasio for
-Stasio for helpful advice; the researchers and students of the Siberian Branch
+helpful advice; the researchers and students of the Siberian Branch of the
-of the Russian Academy of Sciences Limnological Institute for expert taxonomic
+Russian Academy of Sciences Limnological Institute for expert taxonomic and
-and logistical assistance; Stephen M. Powers, Stephanie G. Labou,
-Stephen L. Katz, Brian P. Lanouette, John R. Loffredo, Alexander K. Fremier,
+logistical assistance; Oleg A. Timoshkin, Tatiana Ya.
+Sitnikova, Irina V.
-Erica J. Crespi, Daniel L. Preston, and Jim J. Elser for offering insights
+Mekhanikova, and Vadim V. Takhteev for offering insights and taxonomic training
 throughout the development of this project.
+Funding was provided by the National
+Science Foundation (NSF-DEB-1136637) to S.E.H., a Fulbright Fellowship to M.F.M.,
+a NSF Graduate Research Fellowship to M.F.M.
+(NSF-DGE-1347973), and Russian
-This work serves as one chapter
+Ministry of Science and Education (N FZZE-2020-0026).
+This work serves as one
-of M.F.M.’s doctoral dissertation in Environmental and Natural Resource
+chapter of M.F.M.’s doctoral dissertation in Environmental and Natural Resource
 Sciences at Washington State University.